gromacs/gromacs/docs/reference-manual/topologies/topology-file-formats.rst

     '\# at' is the required number of atom type indices for this directive 'f. tp' is the value used to select this function type 'F. E.' indicates which of the parameters can be interpolated in free energy calculations
     |CRO| the combination rule determines the type of LJ parameters, see
     |STAR| for ``dihedraltypes`` one can specify 4 atoms or the inner (outer for improper) 2 atoms
+    |DCT| the only distribution type currently available is 1 for Gaussian charges
+    |SC| the distribution constant is a function of the inverse distribution width
     |NREX| exclude neighbors :math:`n_{ex}` bonds away for non-bonded interactions
     For free energy calculations, type, :math:`q` and :math:`m`  or no parameters should be added for topology 'B' (:math:`\lambda = 1`) on the same line, after the normal parameters.